Anya Firestone is the Creative Director and Founder of Firestone Art Strategy.

 A native New Yorker, Firestone went to Paris, France in 2010 to participate as an artist-in-residency at Parsons School of Design and was taken by her synergy with the city and it’s cultural heritage.
 Remaining in France to continue her exploration, she served as an English teacher for the French Ministry of Education and then founded her own Art & Culture tour practice designing and hosting private, customized visits across Paris and its museums, including Musée du Louvre and Musée d’Orsay.

-In 2014 Firestone returned to New York to serve as the Head of Curation for the Fabergé Big Egg Hunt, the city's largest public art exhibition which featured works by 250+ artists including Jeff Koons, RETNA, Marc Quinn, Tracey Emin, and an auction at Sotheby's New York to raise money for the non-profits Elephant Family and Studio in A School.
-Firestone went on to serve as a Gallery Director, specializing in Mid-Century and Contemporary art and design furniture.
+In 2014 Firestone returned to New York to serve as the Head of Curation for the Fabergé Big Egg Hunt, a public exhibition of 250+ works by artists including Jeff Koons, Marc Quinn, Tracey Emin, Zaha Hadid, RETNA, and Ralph Lauren.
+After designing unique events across NYC to celebrate the exhibition, Firestone worked alongside Sotheby's New York and Paddle8 to sell the sculptures at a final gala, which raised over $2.5 million dollars for charities Elephant Family and Studio in a School.

-Firestone holds a Master’s Degree from Columbia University Graduate School in French Cultural Studies, with an expertise in Decadent Literature and Aesthetic Philosophy.
-She holds a Bachelor’s Degree in Art History and English from The George Washington University.
+Firestone holds a Master’s Degree from Columbia University Graduate School in French Cultural Studies, with an expertise in 19th century Decadent Literature and Aesthetic Philosophy, as well as a Bachelor’s Degree in Art History and English from The George Washington University.

 Anya Firestone lives and works in New York City and Paris, France.